kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

-# Dose Network really need so many different feature maps ?
+# Do Networks really need so many different feature maps ?

 ## Introduction